g3rb3n/Level/README.md

 # Level

-A two dimensional water level based on the MPU9250 for sensing gravity and the SSD1306 for displaying.
+A simple level util as demonstration of combining the MPU9250 gravity sensor with the SSD1306 OLED display.